 However, if you’re using Safari, Chrome, or another browser app on your iPhone, then yes, you can get a virus from visiting a website — but only in extremely unusual circumstances.

 Can iPhones get viruses from websites – is it likely?

-Because of how Apple engineered the iOS operation system, the iPhone comes with a security safety net.
-As long as you update your iOS regularly and don’t jailbreak your device, then the chances of getting a virus is slim.
+Nonetheless, because of how Apple engineered the iOS operation system, the iPhone comes equipped with a security safety net.
+As long as you update your iOS regularly and don’t jailbreak your device, then the chances of contracting a virus is slim.
 Nonetheless, you still need to understand how to protect your device and learn how to tell if it has been infected.
 In this article, you will discover best practices that will keep your iPhone free from malware.

 Signs your iPhone has a virus